 Best for: First-time homebuyers, families seeking affordability, greenway access

 Inglewood maintains a suburban neighborhood feel with affordable housing options, local shops, and excellent access to Shelby Bottoms Greenway.
-This Davidson County area offers good value for families and first-time buyers while providing convenient access to downtown Nashville and extensive outdoor recreation.
+This Davidson County area offers good value for families while providing convenient downtown access.

 Best for: Revitalization area investors, diverse housing market participants

 Madison represents a revitalizing area with diverse housing options, growing retail presence, and community centers like the historic Amqui Station.
-The area offers good value in a developing market with improving infrastructure and amenities.
+The area offers good value in a developing market with improving infrastructure.

 Best for: Lake lifestyle enthusiasts, historic community lovers, retirees